 15 Winter Garden Design Ideas

-Gardens are places where we relax, unwind, and spend time with family and friends.
-When the BBQ and paddling pool has been packed away, it’s time to get creative and think of new ways to enjoy the outdoors, including warming up and catering to the wildlife.
+When the BBQ and paddling pool have been packed away, it’s time to get creative and discover new ways to embrace outdoor living, from creating cosy spaces to supporting local wildlife.

 garden patio seating